 This poem was unique.
 Like tripping without the drugs.
 It felt like I wasn’t the one writing things, like the words were someone else’s thoughts.
 It felt more like an obligation than art.

-The problem is there is no way for this particular topic not be heavy – especially when you condense nearly 12000 years, 2 documentaries at 3/4 episodes a piece and a life time of reflection on being female – into a 50 lined poem.
+The problem is there is no way for this particular topic not be heavy – especially when you condense nearly 12000 years, 2 documentary series and a life time of reflection on being female – into a 50 lined poem.
 It’s going to be a head fCk.

 Probably could have used some help from the Horrible Histories writers.

 Ra ra, patra Cleo!

 I am a pharaoh